Herbal and Natural Medicine, Plus Some Regular First Aid

 - Pu-erh: can lower excess cholesterol levels (LDL)

-- Ju hua (Chinese chrysanthemum): can help with headaches due to high blood pressure
+- Ju hua (Chinese chrysanthemum): can help with headaches due to high blood pressure, also irritability due to eating too many greasy foods or dealing with summer's heat

 - Jasmine green tea: If high quality, such as whole leaves from Taiwan, may help with anxiety and depression.
 So can oolong tea.